 1997 - 2001 Toyota Camry (4th Generation)

-For this generation, Toyota axed the station wagon variant in the U.S. market.
+For this fourth generation, Toyota axed the station wagon variant in the U.S. market.
 Meanwhile, Toyota gave the redesigned sedan a new look that featured sleeker, more aerodynamic lines.

 This generation also saw the introduction of two available versions of the model's engines.
 The choices included the 133 horsepower, 2.2-liter, four-cylinder engine or the 3.0-liter V6 that made 194 horsepower.
 The transmission choices remained the same, with the 4-speed automatic or 5-speed manual being the sole choices.